henriquegalva0/henriquegalva0/README.md

 ### What I currently Do

-- 🔭 I’m currently working at my own startup @evitaai.oficial
+- 🔭 I’ve worked on my own startup @evitaai.oficial
-- 📚 I am currently in the second semester of the Bachelor's degree program in Artificial Intelligence at the Federal University of Goiás (UFG)
+- 📚 I am currently in the third term of the Bachelor's degree program in Artificial Intelligence at the Federal University of Goiás (UFG)
 - 📫 How to reach me: henriquegasil@gmail.com

 #### Learning & Interests